Chelsoconn/210/notes.md

 `prompt` function works like `rlSync.question`

+The `prompt` method pops up a dialog box with an optional message that asks the user to enter some text.
+In the browser environment, you can use this method to collect user input.

+The dialog lets the user input some text and click `OK` or `Cancel`.
+If the user clicks `Ok`, `prompt`returns the text as a string; if the user clicks `Cancel`, it returns `null`.

 **Input in the browser**

 - Working with a browser's input controls requires a working knowledge of  the Document Object Model (DOM), which is outside the scope of this  book.
 However, you don't need to know about the DOM to get user inputs.
 - Most browsers implement the `prompt` function which lets a program ask for and obtain text-based input from the user.

 **Functions**

+A function declaration has the following structure:

+1. The `function` keyword

+2. The name of the function

+3. A list of comma separated parameters

+4. A block of statements (the function body)

+**If a function does not contain an explicit `return` statement, or the `return` statement does not include a value, the function implicitly returns the value `undefined`.
+This is a reason why functions are said to "have returned" rather than "finished execution".
+When we talk about closures in a later course this distinction will become more apparent.
+For now, just be mindful of the disambiguation between the `return` value (explicit or implicit) of a function and the statement that a *"function that has returned or returns"*.

+**During execution, JavaScript makes the arguments passed to a function available to the function as local variables with the same names as the function's parameters.
+Within the function body, these local variables are called arguments

+**Function names are just local variables, so you can assign it to a new local variable and call the function using a new name

+1. Calling a function with too few arguments *does not raise an error*.
+2. Within a function, an argument that wasn't provided in the call will have the value `undefined`.

 - Procedure that lets you extract the code and run it as a separate unit.
 In JavaScript- benefit that functions give us is the ability to make changes in one location